President’s Biography

 Dr. Neupauer’s presidency at a single institution exceeds that of any current chief executive officer among Pennsylvania’s community colleges, its State System of Higher Education universities and its state-related institutions.

 BC3 has reigned under Dr. Neupauer.
-BC3 since 2015 has been selected as the No. 1 community college in Pennsylvania eight times, by Niche.com, BestColleges.com and Schools.com.
+BC3 has been selected as the No. 1 community college in Pennsylvania nine times, including for 2023 by Niche.com.

 BC3 has expanded under Dr. Neupauer.
-BC3 in 2008 created BC3 @ Lawrence Crossing in New Castle; in 2013, BC3 @ Brockway in Jefferson County, which also serves students from Clarion, Clearfield and Elk counties; and in 2015, BC3 @ Armstrong in Manor Township, Armstrong County.
+The college has established additional locations to serve students from Pennsylvania counties under-represented by higher education, including BC3 @ Lawrence Crossing in Lawrence County; BC3 @ Brockway in Jefferson County, which also serves students from Clarion, Clearfield and Elk counties; and BC3 @ Armstrong in Armstrong County.

-BC3 has built under Dr. Neupauer.
-BC3 in 2022 will begin construction of the Victor K. Phillips Nursing and Allied Health Building on the college’s main campus and of a relocated BC3 @ Armstrong facility in Ford City.
+BC3 has advanced under Dr. Neupauer.
+BC3 has collaborated with elected officials and private contributors to fund construction of the Victor K. Phillips Nursing and Allied Health Building on BC3’s main campus and of the relocated BC3 @ Armstrong facility in Ford City.

-BC3 has broadened under Dr. Neupauer.
-BC3 since 2020 has reached all-time highs in enrollment or in seats occupied in its College Within the High School program.
+BC3 has thrived under Dr. Neupauer.
+BC3 has set records in enrollment in its College Within the High School program and in graduates of its Nursing, R.N., program in 2023.